inspire-group/adv-patch-paper-list/README.md

 #### [Defending Against Person Hiding Adversarial Patch Attack with a Universal White Frame](https://arxiv.org/abs/2204.13004)

+TIP

+1. use a GAN-like training strategy to train a "white frame".
+The frame is attached to the image to invalidate patch attacks.

 #### [PatchZero: Defending against Adversarial Patch Attacks by Detecting and Zeroing the Patch](https://arxiv.org/abs/2207.01795)

 arxiv 2207